aakbarie/Review_2022/README.md

 # Review_2022

-Review notes of Elements of Statistical Learning
+refresher of notes from stats course on Elements of Statistical Learning

+- Hw1:
+- HW2: Linear Regression with subset selection